bregman-arie/devops-exercises/README.md

 <summary>What is NAT?
 How does it work?</summary><br><b>

 NAT stands for Network Address Translation.
 It’s a way to map multiple local private addresses to a public one before transferring the information.
 Organizations that want multiple devices to employ a single IP address use NAT, as do most home routers.
-For example, your computer's private IP could be 192.168.1.100, but your router maps the traffic to it's public IP (e.g. 1.1.1.1).
+For example, your computer's private IP could be 192.168.1.100, but your router maps the traffic to its public IP (e.g. 1.1.1.1).
 Any device on the internet would see the traffic coming from your public IP (1.1.1.1) instead of your private IP (192.168.1.100).
 </b></details>

 <details>